Application Integration

 C7N Filter and Resource Types

 2. The c7n.resources package defines a number of additional resource-specific filters.
-All of these, similarly, need to provide CEL values as part of the resource object.
-These classes can also provide additional resource-specific CEL functions used for evaluation.
+These classes can also provide additional resource-specific processing.

 • Those with “op”.
 These expose a resource attribute value, a filter comparison value, and an operator.
 For example, resource.creationTimestamp < timestamp("2018-08-03T16:00:00-07:00").